Xiaohong-Deng/deep-learning-architectures/ssd-keras/docs/anchor_boxes.md

 ### Anchor Boxes and Data Flow

+When I was reading the paper and SSD Python implementation I was troubled with anchor boxes.
+It's deeply connected with the data format flowing through the pipeline.
+During training time we need to compare `y_pred` and `y_true` to compute loss.
+During inference time we need to convert predictions to boxes in the input images when prediction is done on feature maps.
+Both processes involve mapping anchor boxes in the feature maps to the positive bounding boxes in the input images.

 Notice the following paragraph in `README.md` at [ssd_keras by pierluigiferrari](https://github.com/pierluigiferrari/ssd_keras)
 > This may or may not be obvious to you, but it is important to understand that it is not possible for the model to predict absolute coordinates for the predicted bounding boxes. ..., In order to be able to predict absolute box coordinates, the convolutional layers responsible for localization would need to produce different output values for the same object instance at different locations within the input image.
 This isn't possible of course: For a given input to the filter of a convolutional layer, the filter will produce the same output regardless of the spatial position within the image because of the shared weights.
 This is the reason why the model predicts offsets to anchor boxes instead of absolute coordinates, and why during training, absolute ground truth coordinates are converted to anchor box offsets in the encoding process.